 In line with IGS safety culture, a thorough JHA and HSE review was completed prior to the initial inspection of the corroded and pitted surface area to be protected with a corrosion-resistant alloy.
 IGS then recommended mechanical works to achieve the necessary surface acceptance criteria.
 Once this was completed, the surface was abrasive blasted to the required surface preparation standard.

-Once the surface preparation was completed, the bespoke modified Hastelloy was applied using the IGS HVTS conveyance system, following the safety, application, quality and inspection procedures outlined in the Method Statement and project documentation.
-The IGS HVTS application was completed, inspected and the amine column trays replaced before the column was boxed up in May 2010.
+Once the surface preparation was completed, we applied the bespoke modified Hastelloy using the IGS HVTS conveyance system.
+That followed with the safety, application, quality and inspection procedures outlined in the Method Statement and project documentation.
+We completed the IGS HVTS application, plant personnel; inspected and replaced the amine column trays before the column was boxed up in May 2010.

 Following the application, the amine regeneration column was closely monitored and inspected both externally and internally to demonstrate that the remaining shell pressure boundary was maintained.
 When, after 2 years the wall thickness had not changed, the asset owner canceled the order for the new column and continued operation.